rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> Next we need to select the type of Virtual Machine.
-Meaning, is this going to be new standalone virtual machine, or are we connecting to an existing virtual machine?
+	> Next we need to select the type of virtual machine.
+In other words, is this going to be new standalone virtual machine, or are we connecting to an existing virtual machine?
 With the new IaaS domain features, we have the ability to join this VM to an existing domain.
 However, for the purposes of this demo, we’ll simply create a standalone VM.
 	>
 	> Next we need to supply a DNS name for this VM.
 	>
-	> These VMs are stored in BLOB storage, and we need to specify whether our VM will use an Azure account tied to our Subscription if we created one, or use an automatically generated Storage Account.
-Since we haven’t created our Storage Account yet, we’ll use the automatically generated account.
+	> These VMs are stored in blob storage and we need to specify whether our VM will use a Windows Azure account tied to our subscription if we created one, or use an automatically generated storage account.
+Since we haven’t created a storage account yet, we’ll use the automatically generated account.
 Lastly, we need specify in which region to create the VM.